Oort Cloud Ecology -- IV. Exchanging Asteroids: Results

 Figure \ref{Fig:CaptPlanets_NGC1333f} shows the final orbital parameters of planets from all NGC 1333f runs.
 Wide-orbit planets ($a\gtrsim10^{2}$ au) consistently exhibit high eccentricities ($e\gtrsim0.3$), while their inclinations span the full range from coplanar to retrograde.
-Captured planets (denoted by crosses) occupy similar regions \citep[see also ][]{2022MNRAS.514..920D}, suggesting that measurements of orbital parameters are not sufficient to reliably distinguish between a planet scattered outward versus one acquired via capture, although combining parameters can help increase confidence.
+Captured planets (denoted by crosses) occupy similar regions \citep[see also ][]{2022MNRAS.514..920D}, suggesting that measurements of orbital parameters alone are not sufficient to reliably distinguish between a planet scattered outwards and one acquired via capture, although combining parameters can improve confidence.